simonsimon006/kth_a2_continuous_integration/README.md

 - Initialization of gradle project and dependencies
 - GitInteractions.java
 - General skeleton work and bug fixing

+## Essence Evaluation
+We are in the *Working Well *state (and soon *Retired*).
+Looking at the lower states, *Principles Established* is fulfilled because we, e.g., agreed that we needed tools to communicate, collaborate (with coding), and document.
+We also agreed on assigning tasks to be able to work individually. *Foundation Established* is fulfilled because we, for example, agreed on linking to issues in our commits, creating branches for all issues, using Git for task management, using Gradle as a build tool, and using Discord for communication.
+Also, the strengths and weaknesses of the group members were discussed.
+The *In Use* state is fulfilled since, for instance, the team is working, and the tools are used in order to do real work.
+Additionally, testing is performed, communication and collaboration are supported by Git and Discord, and issues on Git are used to handle feedback. *In Place* is fulfilled because the whole team is using Git and the corresponding practices, and all of our members have access to the GitHub repository, etc. Finally, *Working Well* is fulfilled because we have gotten used to the way we work and proper commit messages, etc. are made without much thought.
+Also, every member of the team knows how to use the required tools for their tasks and makes progress as planned.
+Now, it’s time for the *Retired* state :)

 ## License
 Copyright 2023 Simon Grunwald, Linnéa Gustafsson, Oscar Olsson, Jesper Slagarp & Hans Stammler